 On the Five Hindrances

-revised on 2024-03-27
+revised on 2024-06-09

 Dhamma Talks by Mogok Sayadaw; 31st March to 4th April 1962

-The bhavaṅga mind of the khandha body (life continuum mind) is clear, but the hindrance of sensual desire of wanting and desiring come in and becoming not clear.
-What one has learned and attended before has disappeared or gone.
-And also is not seeing the things at the present and no contemplation of the object of desire (kāma-ārammaṇa) with its anicca.
-So the dependent origination process is going forward.
+The bhavaṅga mind of the khandha body (life continuum mind) is clear, but the hindrance of sensual desire, of wanting and desiring, comes in and becomes unclear.
+What one has learned and attended to before has disappeared or gone.
+Also, one is not seeing the things at the present and there is no contemplation of the object of desire (kāma-ārammaṇa) with its anicca.
+So, the dependent origination process is going forward.
 It covers up the three universal characteristics and dukkha sacca.
 Sāsana disappears (Buddha-dhamma).
-This is the disappearance of the Sāsana (Buddha-dhamma quite easily disappears in human world because majority of humans always consort with two evil friends (pāpamittas) which are dukkha and samudaya, instead of with two panditas which are nirodha and magga.
-In daily life humans become heedless (pamāda) is consorting with pāpamittas, and with heedfulness— appamāda is consorting with the wise— i.e., sati-paññā.)
+This is the disappearance of the Sāsana (the Buddha-dhamma easily disappears in the human world because the majority of humans always consort with two evil friends (pāpamittas) which are dukkha and samudaya, instead of with two panditas which are nirodha and magga.
+In daily life, humans becoming heedless (pamāda) is consorting with pāpamittas, and with heedfulness— appamāda is consorting with the wise— i.e., sati-paññā.)
 They don’t see the existence of the phenomena that accept the hindrances.
 Even though it’s greed (lobha), upādāna and kamma bhāva also come in as companions.
-If lobha arises and with contemplation it can’t continue the D.A. process, because it conquers the hindrances.
-It was like in the Dhammapada verses-Someone with no anger conquers the one who has anger; noble dhamma conquers evil dhamma (pāpa-dhamma).
+If lobha arises and with contemplation, it can’t continue the D.A. process, because it conquers the hindrances.
+It was like in the Dhammapada verses: "Someone with no anger conquers the one who has anger; noble dhamma conquers evil dhamma (pāpa-dhamma)."

 Sloth and torpor (thīna-middha) has two kinds— related to lobha and dosa.
 Concerning oneself and going to sleep is related to lobha (greed).
-During the sleep bhavaṅga-mind is doing the breathing in and out minds.
-Lobha is easy to sleep and dosa is slow to sleep.
-Sloth and torpor are frightening than others.
-The reason is they are wasting away the time and opportunity or chances of the five dullabha dhammas— the difficult chances to come by.
-It makes you not see anicca and is wasting your life span.
+During the sleep, the bhavaṅga-mind is involved in the breathing in and out.
+Lobha makes it easy to sleep, and dosa makes it slow to sleep.
+Sloth and torpor are more frightening than others.
+The reason is they are wasting away the time and opportunities or chances for the five dullabha dhammas— the difficult chances to come by.
+It prevents you from seeing anicca and is wasting your lifespan.
 (Sayadaw talked about the difficulty of being born as a human and gave the simile of a blind sea turtle and a yoke with a hole).
-Wasting away things difficult to come by is wanting to be poor (for suffering).
-It also opposes the time of sati and therefore, it’s the champion of the hindrances in the place of hindering path and fruit.
-It makes you no sati.
-Can’t overcome your mind is the disappearance of cittānupassanā.
-Not to overcome the mental state (cetasika) also disappearance of vedanā and dhammānupassanās.
-It could disappear the four satipaṭṭhānas that the dhamma which making the sāsana-dhamma to disappear.
-Sleeping time is the time for disappearance of sāsana.
+Wasting away things difficult to come by is akin to wanting to be poor (for suffering).
+It also opposes the time of sati, and therefore, it’s the champion of the hindrances in the place of hindering path and fruit.
+It leaves you without sati.
+Failing to overcome your mind is the disappearance of cittānupassanā.
+Not overcoming the mental state (cetasika) also leads to the disappearance of vedanā and dhammānupassanās.
+It could lead to the disappearance of the four satipaṭṭhānas, the dhamma which makes the sāsana-dhamma disappear.
+Sleeping time is a time for the disappearance of sāsana.
 You were making prayers before to encounter the Buddha Sāsana.
-Now, it seems to be you’re hiding from the sāsana.
-You’re hiding away from the Buddha and the Dhamma.
+Now, it seems you’re hiding from the sāsana.
+You’re hiding from the Buddha and the Dhamma.

-(Sayadaw talked about how difficult it was to become a Buddha and that only after becoming a Buddha could he teach the Dhamma.)
+[(Sayadaw talked about how difficult it was to become a Buddha and that only after becoming a Buddha could he teach the Dhamma.)
 There are misconceptions about Buddhas and bodhisattas among some Buddhists.
-Buddha and bodhisatta are not God or avatars which are the concepts of Hinduism.
-Otherwise, Buddhism becomes a saṁsāric-vāda— sassata-vāda.
-Sloth and torpor is forbidding path and fruit (i.e., wanting to sleep mind and sleeping mind (i.e., bhavaṅga mind) is making the Sāsana to disappear.
-Consorting with sloth and torpor is associated with the Fools.
+Buddha and bodhisatta are not God or avatars, which are the concepts of Hinduism.
+Otherwise, Buddhism becomes a saṁsāric-vāda— sassata-vāda.]
+Sloth and torpor forbid the path and fruit (i.e., the "wanting to sleep" mind and sleeping mind (i.e., bhavaṅga mind) are making the Sāsana disappear.
+Consorting with sloth and torpor is associated with fools.

-(This serious warning is very important for today's humans because there are many problems and sufferings in many sectors of society up to International Levels).
+(This serious warning is very important for today's humans because there are many problems and sufferings in many sectors of society up to international levels).

-Restlessness is the mind (uddhacca) not going where one intends for it.
-You’re getting hurt by tumbling down is not the cause of bad-luck.
-If you can’t have samādhi and the mind will run towards restlessness, sloth and torpor.
-It can even disturb the worldly matter of prayers.
-These minds are not staying with the objects and going here and there.
-They oppose any good work and going towards things which are not good (this point is very evident in today's world.
-Now humans are more restless than before because of many unwholesome mediums.)
+Restlessness is the mind (uddhacca) not going where one intends for it to go.
+Getting hurt by tumbling down is not the cause of bad luck.
+If you can't achieve samādhi, the mind will incline towards restlessness, sloth, and torpor.
+It can even disturb the worldly matters of prayers.
+These minds are not staying with the objects but are going here and there.
+They oppose any good work and incline towards things which are not good.
+(This point is very evident in today's world.
+Now, humans are more restless than before because of many unwholesome mediums.)

-In the whole of saṁsāra living with uddhacca was bad living and dying (It’s delusion of mind (moha) that mostly becoming animals, after deaths.
-See many kinds and great numbers of pets and animals for meat consumption).
-If you want to be freed from dangers and sufferings don’t go and ask the astrologers, instead taking them off is finished.
-If it’s coming in, I can't do the practice.
+In the whole of saṁsāra, living with uddhacca results in bad living and dying.
+(It's a delusion of the mind (moha) that leads to mostly becoming animals after death.
+Observe the many kinds and great numbers of pets and animals for meat consumption).
+If you want to be freed from dangers and sufferings, don't go and ask astrologers; instead, remove these obstacles.
+If restlessness comes in, I can't practice.
 It forbids samādhi and Nibbāna.

-Sayadaw talked about the eight doubts on the Buddha, Dhamma and Sangha, one’s own practice, and the D.A. process (from avijjā to the end of soka, parideva, etc).
-Because of doubts and wrong views arise, both of them are going together.
-With the wrong view humans believe in many wrong things and take refuge in them (worldly or spiritual).
-Can’t make the decision by oneself is doubtful.
-With doubt (vicikicchā) a person is looking for wrong view (diṭṭhi) as a companion.
+Sayadaw talked about the eight doubts concerning the Buddha, Dhamma, and Sangha, one’s own practice, and the D.A. process (from avijjā to the end of soka, parideva, etc).
+Because doubts and wrong views arise, they often go hand in hand.
+With the wrong view, humans believe in many incorrect things and take refuge in them (whether worldly or spiritual).
+Being unable to make decisions by oneself is a sign of doubt.
+With doubt (vicikicchā), a person looks for a wrong view (diṭṭhi) as a companion.

-With diṭṭhi as companion man is taking wrong refuges.
-So it’s sure they will fall into apāyas.
-Even in Buddhists with delusion-not knowing and they are searching for wrong views. (can be mentioned many things from Theravadin to Mahāyanist).
-Searching for diṭṭhi means looking for reliance.
-Doubt not only obstructs jhānas and Nibbāna even to good destinations (sugatis).
-Therefore, it’s very important to overcome this hindrance.
+With diṭṭhi as a companion, one takes wrong refuges.
+Thus, it is certain they will fall into apāyas.
+Even Buddhists, deluded and not knowing, search for wrong views (this can be observed from Theravadin to Mahāyanist perspectives).
+Searching for diṭṭhi means looking for something to rely on.
+Doubt not only obstructs jhānas and Nibbāna but also good destinations (sugatis).
+Therefore, it's very important to overcome this hindrance.

-revised on 2024-03-27
+revised on 2024-06-09

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"